teambit/docs/docs/quick-start.md

 ### Install components

-Developers can use Npm or Yarn to install the components.
+You can now use Npm or Yarn to install the components.
 The component will be installed with build artifacts (e.g., the dist folder) like any other NPM package.
 The installed component resides in the node_modules folder.

 If using NPM or Yarn, NPM should configure Bit as a scoped registry (this is done automatically when doing bit login):